jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 **Provisions relating to licences**

 ### 289 Duty to produce evidence of being licensed
-A licensed building practitioner must, if asked by any person, produce for inspection by the person either— (a) the evidence of being licensed sent to the licensed building practitioner under section 288(1)﻿(b); or (b) a copy of that evidence.
+(1) A licensed building practitioner must, if asked by any person, produce for inspection by the person either— (a) the evidence of being licensed sent to the licensed building practitioner under section 288(1)﻿(b); or (b) a copy of that evidence.
+(2) A person who fails to comply with subsection (1)— (a) commits an offence; and
+  (b) is liable on conviction to a fine not exceeding $50,000.

 ### 290 Term of being licensed
 Licensing continues in force until it is cancelled or suspended under this subpart.